 Students who have already achieved college credits elsewhere may apply to complete their degree at Delaware Law’s Legal Studies Programs as a transfer student.
 We provide individual attention to each new student, and one of our advisors will work with you to help you understand the transfer process.

-Simply apply, free of charge, for admission to our Legal Studies Program.
+Simply apply for admission to our Legal Studies Program.
 Once we have received your official transcripts and your completed application, we will begin the transfer credit evaluation process.
 We will then provide you with information on which courses transfer into the bachelor or associate degree program, and which courses you will still need to complete.
 We work very closely with Widener University’s Office of Graduate and Extended Learning, which provides the general education courses to degree-seeking Legal Studies students.

 In order to be considered for admission as a transfer student at the Delaware Law Legal Studies Program, students must be in good academic, disciplinary, and financial standing at their former institution.